top of page

 How These Patterns Influence Which Brands AI Mentions

-This is why companies focusing on AI visibility increasingly treat content not as isolated articles, but as a structured body of explanations that reinforce their association with a topic over time.
+This is why companies that focus on AI visibility have come to see their content as not being made up of isolated articles but as part of a body of explanations that can help them build their association with a topic over time.

 These patterns form part of what we describe as the AI Visibility Engine™ - the broader system through which AI models discover, evaluate, reuse, and ultimately recommend sources when generating answers.